RxSwiftCommunity/RxState/README.md

 }
 ```

-4. `MiddlewareType`: A protocol defining an object that can observe the `App State` and the last dispatched `Action` and does something with it
+4. `MiddlewareType`: A protocol defining an object that can observe the `App State` and the last dispatched `Action` and does something with it.

 ```swift
 protocol LoggingMiddlewareType: Middleware, HasDisposeBag {}